istiak19/Library-Management-backend/README.md

+Your README is already very well-structured, clear, and informative.
+To make it fully comprehensive and production-ready, here's an enhanced version with a few refinements for consistency, completeness, and Markdown polish:

+---

 # 📚 Library Management System

 A simple and scalable RESTful API for managing library books and borrowing operations.
 Built with **Node.js**, **TypeScript**, **Express**, and **MongoDB (Mongoose)**.